-Associate Professor, Media & Communication and Film Studies
+Associate Professor, Media & Communication and Director of the Film Studies Program

 B.A., College of William and Mary